dog cowering scared of fireworks

 Fireworks are seemingly synonymous with the Fourth of July holiday, but they can happen any time of year.

-For those pet owners who live near a theme park like Disneyland, fireworks are a nightly occurrence.
-And of course, there are other big celebrations including New Year’s Eve.
+For pet owners living near a theme park like Disneyland, fireworks are a nightly occurrence.
+And of course, there are other big celebrations, including New Year’s Eve.

 Many pet owners know the stress and anxiety these loud blasts can induce in their dogs.
-From shivering and hiding to whining and barking, many dogs will clearly show their fear of fireworks in ways that can cause anxiety in the entire household.
+From shivering and hiding to whining and barking, many dogs will clearly show their fear of fireworks, which can cause anxiety throughout the household.

 While fireworks can’t realistically be stopped by pet owners, there are some things we can do to ease the stress.

-Explore targeted pulsed electromagnetic tech.
+3- Explore targeted pulsed electromagnetic tech.
 Assisi Animal Health has developed a loop device for use in pets for both pain and anxiety management.
 Both utilize targeted pulsed electromagnetic field (tPEMF) signals to induce a specific benefit.
-Through Calmer Canine, the signals from the loop are directed to areas of the brain causing anxiety symptoms.
+Through a Canine Calmer, the signals from the loop are directed to areas of the brain causing anxiety symptoms.
 The loop, which is available with a vest or without, resembles a halo over the dog’s head when used.
 Treatment involves two 15-minute sessions daily for four to six weeks.

 Back to blog